Updated: August 22, 2020

 It turns out the shade of hair is determined by the amount of melanin (pigment) in the hair and your personal DNA encodes this.
 For redheads, the MC1R gene is the gene that gives us red hair.

-Haak-Bloem explains the MC1R gene saying, “More than a decade ago, researchers discovered that one gene (MC1R) on chromosome 16 plays an important part in giving people red hair.
+Haak-Bloem explains the MC1R gene further saying, “More than a decade ago, researchers discovered that one gene (MC1R) on chromosome 16 plays an important part in giving people red hair.
 MC1R’s task is making a protein called melanocortin 1.
 That protein plays an important part in converting pheolmelanine into eumelanine.
 When someone inherits two mutated versions of the MC1R-gene (one from each parent), less pheomelanine is converted into eumelanine.
 The feomelanine accumulates in the pigment cells and the person ends up with red hair and fair skin.”

 READ: 21 Of The Hottest Redhead Men You’ll Ever See